taylorjg/WineApi_CXX/readme.md

 # WineApi COM Library

 WineApi is a COM library written in Visual C++ / ATL.
-It implements the entire wine.com API object model.
+It wraps the entire wine.com API object model and can be used to invoke all three of the wine.com RESTful services:

+- Catalog
+- CategoryMap
+- Reference

 The following 4 COM objects can be created:

 - WineApi.Config